honeycombio/refinery/README.md

 - set the `REFINERY_REDIS_HOST` environment variable (and optionally the `REFINERY_REDIS_PASSWORD` environment variable)
 - set the `RedisHost` field in the config file (and optionally the `RedisPassword` field in the config file)

-The redis host should be a hostname and a port, for example `redis.mydomain.com:6379`.
+The Redis host should be a hostname and a port, for example `redis.mydomain.com:6379`.
 The example config file has `localhost:6379` which obviously will not work with more than one host.
-When TLS is required to connect to the redis instance set the `UseTLS` config to `true`.
+When TLS is required to connect to the Redis instance, set the `UseTLS` config to `true`.

 By default, a Refinery process will register itself in Redis using its local hostname as its identifier for peer communications.
 In environments where domain name resolution is slow or unreliable, override the reliance on name lookups by specifying the name of the peering network interface with the `IdentifierInterfaceName` configuration option.